ClickNinYT/oraxen-scripts/README.md

 # oraxen-scripts
- Some useful Oraxen python script
+ Some useful Oraxen python script \
+ \
+ This repository contain some useful scripts to generate Glyph/Armor/Items/etc config for Oraxen.